+“Living data” are defined as data which are continuously collected and updated.
+These types of data are critical to this type of adaptive learning to inform restoration and management actions (Yenni et al., 2018).
+These informed adaptations during a restoration project can be small such as shifting the location of an autonomous sensor, to larger changes including restoration practices or revamping of sampling programs because of low statistical power.
+Living data are challenging to work with from a data management perspective because the data (by design) change as new data are collected.
+In a restoration or management context as these data are being collected, they must be processed, and analyses of these data completed to help draw inferences on how the system of interest is responding to the restoration action.
+This idea of iteratively integrating new data, analyses, and comparing these outcomes with previously stated objectives is not new and is a central aspect of the “adaptive management” process for natural resources first described in the 1970’s (Holling 1978; Walters 1986).

 By design, an adaptive management program requires rapid feedback between data collection, analyses, and interpretation to drive the process of updating knowledge, examining management and restoration options, making decisions and implementing actions.
-This process is repeated to improve management actions such as identifying the best harvest policy or restoration approach.
-These programs face the challenge of ensuring that the data used in these continuous efforts meet quality assurance/quality control (QA/QC) protocols to identify and correct inconsistencies and errors in field or sensor observations before these data are used in an analysis.
+This process is repeated (Figure 1) to improve management actions such as identifying the best restoration approach.
+To carry out a restoration project adaptively, data used in these continuous efforts meet quality assurance/quality control (QA/QC) protocols to identify and correct inconsistencies and errors in field or sensor observations before these data are used in an analysis.
 Errors in these data, or delays in producing the data in a usable framework, can quickly lead to a breakdown in the adaptive learning process either in terms of slowing the analyses limiting their utility for timely decision making, or worse, erroneously informing the decision-making process because of errors in data management or analyses.